 AI-Assisted Student Support and Progress Summaries

-An example workflow for drafting concise, actionable student progress summaries for educators and support teams
+An example workflow for drafting concise, evidence-linked student progress summaries for educators, support staff, and families.

 Industry education